virbose/maestro-emporium/README.md

 1. Build the app, start it with `make run`, then go to the [homepage](http://localhost:8000).
 You will have a button that adds 5 of the requested item to cart, and one that adds 3 of that item to cart.
 Once that is done, you will be able to see the cart total and number of items on the right of the page.
 2. In a terminal, run `make test-python`.
+This will run a set of tests that are specific to step 2.
+You can view these tests in `shop/tests/test_models.py` and `shop/tests/test_views.py`.

+### Step 3:

+Given:

+- An empty shopping cart
+- And a product, Dove Soap with a unit price of 39.99
+- And another product, Axe Deo with a unit price of 99.99
+- And a sales tax rate of 12.5%

+When:

+- The user adds 2 Dove Soaps to the shopping cart
+- And then adds 2 Axe Deos to the shopping cart

+Then:

+- The shopping cart should contain 2 Dove Soaps each with a unit price of 39.99
+- And the shopping cart should contain 2 Axe Deos each with a unit price of 99.99
+- And the total sales tax amount for the shopping cart should equal 35.00
+- And the shopping cart’s total price should equal 314.96

+### How to test Step 3:
+1. Build the app, start it with `make run`, then go to the [homepage](http://localhost:8000).
+You will have a button that adds 2 of each item to cart.
+Once that is done, you will be able to see the cart total and number of items on the right of the page.
+2. In a terminal, run `make test-python`.
 This will run a set of tests that are specific to step 3.
 You can view these tests in `shop/tests/test_models.py` and `shop/tests/test_views.py`.